christianshub/kernel-debugging/README.md

   * Use x64-version on the VM host (local)
   * Open program -> Device -> Search for your device.

+## Troubleshooting

+* Your may need to add a Test certificate or a File Digest Algorithm in your visual studio project.
+In order to do so, go to Project -> Properties -> Driver Signing

 ## Resources